-The project could affect archaeological resources under all alternatives.
-Any previously unevaluated archaeological resource within the APE is assumed eligible for the NRHP or CRHR, and therefore any impact is considered significant under CEQA.
-Through the implementation of the mitigation measures presented in Section 3.17.8, Mitigation Measures, such impacts may be avoided, reduced, or mitigated, if possible.
-The project could also adversely affect known historic properties under all alternatives pursuant to Section 106 criteria for adverse effect (36 C.F.R. § 800.5).
+The project would affect known archaeological resources under all alternatives and could affect unknown archaeological resources.
+Any archaeological resource within the APE is assumed eligible for the NRHP or CRHR, and therefore any impact is considered significant under CEQA.
+Through the implementation of the mitigation measures presented in Section 3.17.8, Mitigation Measures, such impacts may be mitigated or otherwise addressed if possible.
+The project would also adversely affect known historic properties under all alternatives pursuant to Section 106 criteria for adverse effect (36 C.F.R. § 800.5).
 Development of an MOA would memorialize agreed-upon measures to avoid, minimize, and/or mitigate adverse effects under Section 106.
 Phasing of the identification and NRHP evaluation of archaeological resources would be described in detail in the MOA.